mailjet/mailjet-gem/README.md

 => 200
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/lists/addmanycontacts*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/lists/addmanycontacts*

 #### Show all contacts within a list